KGG-Student/KGG-Student/README.md

 - 🌟 Completed Git & GitHub Setup 2025
 - 🔭 I’m currently working on my final API project.

+## FUN FACT: I like to play with friends than being alone

 Thanks for stopping by!